MY WORK

 Before fully dedicating herself to art, Nuha earned an M.A. in International Studies as a Fulbright Scholar and worked internationally in education reform and gender equity across Africa, Asia, and the Middle East.
 These experiences have profoundly enriched the emotional depth and cross-cultural perspective of her work.

-Influenced by minimalist Japanese aesthetics, negative space, and the quiet elegance of form, Nuha’s art explores themes of balance, memory, and contrast.
+Influenced by minimalist Japanese aesthetics, negative space, and the quiet elegance of form, Nuha’s art explores themes of balance, memory, and reflection.
 In 2020, she committed fully to her art practice, drawing inspiration from nature and modern masters such as Rothko and Agnes Martin.
+Her work has been exhibited locally and internationally and is held in private collections worldwide.